-Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 Equity Considerations in Area 4: How is the college ensuring that underrepr esented students participa te in program-relevant active and experiential le earning opportunities?
+Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 Equity Considerations in Area 4:How is the college ensuring that underrepr esented students participa te in program-relevant active and experiential le earning opportunities?

 Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 • As faculty make curricular changes to better align course assignments with program learning outcomes, how does the college support faculty to implement pedagogical changes that better support learning outcomes success for underrepresented students (e.g., culturally responsive teaching)?
 What opportunities exist for faculty or advisors to critically examine their role in advancing equity-minded teaching and advising practices at the college (e.g., critically examining the role of unconscious bias in the classroom or advising that could affect student aspirations for a particular field and/or program selection)?
 Is the college disaggregating program learning outcomes data, program retention and completion data, and other assessment measures by race, income, age, and gender to examine equity gaps?
 How is this data disseminated and discussed among college staff, with students, and with the outside community?
-ENSURING THAT STUDENTS ARE LEARNING Program learning outcomes are aligned with the requirements for success in the further education and employment outcomes targeted by each program. □ Not occurring □ Not systematic □ Planning to scale □ Scaling in progress X At scale Outcome coordinator developed a process for assessment of PLOs and trained faculty liaisons (trainers) to assess PLOs.
+ENSURING THAT STUDENTS ARE LEARNING Program learning outcomes are aligned with the requirements for success in the further education and employment outcomes targeted by each program.
+Not occurring Not systematic Planning to scale Scaling in progress X At scale Updates in 2021: Outcome coordinator developed a process for assessment of PLOs and trained faculty liaisons (trainers) to assess PLOs.
 GPS funded release time for 7 Faculty Liaisons to help other faculty members assess PLOs and ensure all programs assess their PLOs and report their findings in a four-year cycle.
 Project also identifies students who are and who are not successful in achieving the PLO and proposes and implements interventions to increase student success.
 Term, if at scale or scaling: Fall 2021 Significant Next Steps for Spring and Fall 2022: • Funding for PLO liaisons will continue for Spring 2022. b.
-Instruction across programs (especially in program introductory courses) engages students in active and applied learning, encouraging them to think critically, ☐ Not occurring☐ Not systematic☐ Planning to scale Updates in 2021 since last SOAA submission: Significant Next Steps for Spring and Fall 2022: Conduct an audit of program introductory course SLOs to assess the
+Instruction across programs (especially in program introductory courses) engages students in active and applied learning, encouraging them to think critically, solve meaningful problems, and work and communicate effectively with others. □ Not occurring□ Not systematic□ Planning to scaleX Scaling in progress Updates in 2021: GPS funded a Data Literacy & Assessment Training for Teacher Preparation Institute (TPI) Students.
+A cohort of students received training in data literacy and assessment, then Significant Next Steps for Spring and Fall 2022: • Conduct an audit of program introductory course SLOs to assess the percentage that emphasize engaging students in active and applied learning,